Stamplay/stamplay-js-sdk/README.md

 });
 ```

-Our JavaScript SDK has just two dependecies one is [Undescore](https://github.com/jashkenas/underscore) and the other is
+Our JavaScript SDK has just three dependecies one is [Undescore](https://github.com/jashkenas/underscore), [Q](https://github.com/kriskowal/q) and the other is [StoreJs](https://github.com/marcuswestin/store.js).
-[Q](https://github.com/kriskowal/q).
 Most of the methods of Stamplay Javascript SDK returns a promise.
 Promises have a then method, which you can use to get the 'eventual' return value or thrown exception (rejection).

 ```javascript